 What IRS Form 5500 Is

-Form 5500 was developed by the IRS in conjunction with the United States Department of Labor (DOL).
-The form is by the IRS and DOL to gather detailed information on employer-sponsored retirement plans subject to the Employee Retirement Income Security Act (ERISA).
-Most plans must file Form 5500 before July 31st each year, although 10-week extensions may be granted.
+Form 5500 was developed by the IRS in conjunction with the Department of Labor (DOL).
+The form is designed to gather detailed information on employer-sponsored retirement plans subject to the Employee Retirement Income Security Act (ERISA).
+Under ERISA, many types of retirement plans are thoroughly regulated to ensure that employers aren’t violating any laws and are looking out for employees’ best interests.
+Most plans must file Form 5500 before July 31 each year, although 10-week extensions may be granted.

 Information reported on Form 5500 includes:

 - Company name

 - Number of active plan participants at the beginning of the plan year

 - Number of active participants at the end of the plan year

 - Number of former employees with assets in the plan at the end of the plan year